 Lastly, once you’ve clearly identified your creative vision and have began to create content, you’ll want to reflect your brand feel and voice.
 For example, throughout this blog post, you may feel like we’re having an actual conversation, instead of this being a grammatically correct, perfectly edited, and AP styled article.
 That is because RISE’s Voice and Feel is always conversational, like we are speaking with you in real life.
 So, when I write blog posts, especially informational ones like this, I type as if I’m speaking with you, not as if I’m writing AT you.

 If you want your brand to feel warm, inviting, and conversational, you might choose a more casual voice likes ours.
 However, if you want a more professional, and tailored voice, you may choose a style that is more edited, refined, and structured.
 The way that you choose to carry out your content will help you to realize that voice, and carry it out through all of your brand.

 Getting all of these ideas down on paper can really help you to focus on developing the direction of your brand.
-If you need a better outline, or some more guidance, RISE Creative will be releasing a Creative Branding Guide as a resource for you to completely align your vision for the year and start the year with great focus.
-If you’re interested in being one of the first to receive our Creative Branding Guide, enter your e-mail here!
+If you need a better outline, or some more guidance, RISE Creative offers a full brand messaging consult and personalized guide, 15-20 pages of messages to act as the foundation of your brand and content.

 Written by Marisa Flacks, Founder of RISE Creative